algosup/2024-2025-project-1-fpga-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 Board schematics can be found in appendix [here].

 #### B) Setup
-To use the board a configuration of the computer is required.
-The tutorial can be found [here](https://nandland.com/set-up-apio-fpga-build-and-program/).
+Follow the [setup tutorial](https://nandland.com/set-up-apio-fpga-build-and-program/) to configure your development environment for the NandLand GO Board.

 ### 2. Verilog and SystemVerilog

 #### A) Language

-For this project, the team will use Verilog to develop the game logic and implement the features of the Frogger game.
-We will also use SystemVerilog to create testbenches and verify the functionality of the Verilog code.
+The project will use Verilog to design and implement the game's logic, while SystemVerilog will be employed to create testbenches for verifying the Verilog modules.

 ##### ➭ <ins> Verilog </ins>
-Verilog is a hardware description language used to model electronic systems.
-It is commonly used in digital circuit design and FPGA programming to describe the behavior of hardware components and circuits.
-Verilog is a powerful and versatile language that allows users to create complex digital circuits and applications.
+Verilog is a popular hardware description language for designing digital circuits.
+It enables the modeling and simulation of hardware components like logic gates and flip-flops.

-Here is an example of a simple Verilog code that implements a basic logic gate:
+Here's an example of a simple AND gate in Verilog:
 ```verilog
 // This module implements an AND gate
 module and_gate(input a, input b, output y);